 A breach of Anderson Dam at full capacity could have catastrophic consequences, including inundation of surrounding land more than 30 miles northwest to San Francisco Bay, and more than 40 miles southeast to Monterey Bay.

 The following materials were shared at the October 24, 2018, public meeting.
-Water district staff provided a status update on the project, Environmental Impact Report, and schedule.
+Valley Water staff provided a status update on the project, Environmental Impact Report, and schedule.

 Current Restricted Operating Capacity:

 Currently, Anderson Reservoir is limited to 58% of its capacity due to seismic concerns.

 On April 10, Valley Water hosted a public meeting at the Morgan Hill Community and Cultural Center.
 View the meeting below:

 Valley Water also met with the community in October 2018.
 That video can be seen below.
 The agenda and handouts can be found in the "Reports and Documents" section of this page.